 KINE 2370 Leisure and Outdoor Recreation (3-0).
 An overview of the role of the natural world in recreation and leisure services.
 The course will focus on values of outdoor recreation, outdoor education, adventure recreation, environmental impact, and the role of government in the provision of outdoor recreation.
-Equivalent courses: KES 2330 (through Summer 2022)

 KINE 3301 Structural Kinesiology (3-0).
 A study of the analysis of human motion and posture subject to both mechanical and biological laws and principles.
 (Fall) Prerequisite: PE1301.
-Equivalent courses: PE 3307 (through Summer 2022)

 KINE 3302 Motor Development (3-0).
 This course is designed to permit students to study the various aspects of motor development of children.
 This will give students the opportunity to study physical growth as a factor accompanying motor development, fundamental motor skill learning and refinement and physical fitness development.
 (Spring).
-Equivalent courses: PE 3305 (through Summer 2022)

 KINE 3305 Physiology of Exercise (3-0).
 Physiological responses of the human body during various levels/intensities of physical activity and exercise.
-Equivalent courses: KES 3305 (through Summer 2022)